'I will sing praise to Thee in the sight of the angels: I will worship towards thy holy temple'

 "The Church has always venerated the divine Scriptures just as she venerates the body of the Lord... they impart the word of God Himself without change, and make the voice of the Holy Spirit resound in the words of the prophets and Apostles." - Dei Verbum

 Lectio Divina is an ancient Christian method of reading the Scriptures in a prayerful way; a way which opens the reader to a living encounter with God.
-This is what we do together in the Lectio Group.
+This is what we do together in the Lectio Divina group.

 Following in the tradition of the Church Fathers, the Desert Fathers, and the Benedictine and Carthusian traditions; we meet together to read, listen, and respond to the written word of God.
 We take the Gospel reading for the coming Sunday, and allow the Lord to prepare us to hear his Gospel proclaimed at the Sunday Mass.
 Many people find that choosing this Gospel reading, and praying with it before going to Mass, helps them appreciate and understand the Gospel more fully.